HoldenFolk/BikeRentalDApp/Deliverable 1.md

 New York’s bike-sharing service, Citi Bike, was also analyzed to provide further data.
 Given that Citi Bike shares the same parent company and, consequently, the same technology as Bixi, this application was analyzed to draw Parallels to Bixi

-Andrew Section
+- Are there any studies or research done into the privacy implications of this technology

-I looked at the technology of online bike sharing services.
-I looked at studies that talked about the privacy implications of this technology.
-I researched about what they collect, and what they do with it.
+The overall technology of online bike sharing services was researched.
+Studies that talked about the privacy implications of this technology were the keypoint of this research.
+Finally, the data these companies collect and what they do with it was researched as well.

 **Results**